rogertrullo/tensorflow_medical_images_segmentation/README.md

 The name can be different as long as the CT file and folder are the same.

-The first hing that you'd want to do is to convert the CT and it's groundtruth data to h5 format.
+The first thing that you'd want to do is to convert the CT and it's groundtruth data to h5 format.
 This is done by the generate_2d_h5.py script.
 To run it, you should type:

     python generate_2d_h5.py --src /path/to/patients --dst /path/to/save/h5/files

 Now this will generate a folder that includes several h5 files that contain the training data (input ct slices and it's corresponding labels).

-After that you should be able to run python main.py - dir_patients /path/to/CT_data --path_patients_h5 /path/to/h5files
+After that you should be able to run:

+    python main.py --dir_patients /path/to/CT_data --path_patients_h5 /path/to/h5files

+The code has everal options for training and testing that you'll see when you run python main.py